YanicM/website-monitor/README.md

 ## Usage

-Just change the URL to the page you want to monitor.
+Change the URL to the page you want to monitor.
 ```python
 test_monitor = WebsiteToMonitor("https://news.ycombinator.com/")
 ```
+You can set a timer after which the website is checked again.
+The default is 60 seconds.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.